 The range of facilities and resources available to support the delivery of physical education and activity is good.
 There are two dedicated PE teaching venues which will support the delivery of PE theory lessons.
-An excellent range of extra-curricular sports and physical activities is organised by the faculty, including Football, Rugby, Basketball, Volleyball, Athletics, Rounder’s, Trampolining, Gymnastics and Sports Leadership activities.
+An excellent range of extra-curricular sports and physical activities is organised by the faculty, including Football, Rugby, Basketball, Volleyball, Athletics, Rounder’s, Trampolining, Table Tennis, Gymnastics and Sports Leadership activities.

 The achievement of individuals and teams in some sports is of a good standard and is improving.
 Teachers’ commitment to the faculty’s extra curriculum activities is outstanding: Moreton holds a Bronze Sports mark.
-Recently the School has seen excellent success in Volleyball (Black Country School Games Gold Medallists): one student making it to England U16, Athletics (Over 20 students qualifying for the City Finals), Rugby Approximately 20 students now represent a local rugby league club: with one student receiving a paid scholarship for Gloucester – boys and girls and Football (City Cup winners and 2 students representing Walsall Football Club).
+Recently the School has seen excellent success in Volleyball (Black Country School Games Gold Medalists): one student making it to England U16, Athletics (Over 20 students qualifying for the City Finals), Rugby Approximately 20 students now represent a local rugby league club: with one student receiving a paid scholarship for Gloucester – boys and girls and Football (City Cup winners and 2 students representing Walsall Football Club).

-Students are also given excellent opportunities to develop their leadership skills; this provides valuable opportunities for students to develop a wide range of skills and qualities (leaders for Volleyball at the black country games).
+Students are also given excellent opportunities to develop their leadership skills; this provides valuable opportunities for students to develop a wide range of skills and qualities (leaders for Volleyball at the Black Country games).
 The faculty provides students with an excellent number of opportunities to participate and engage in Sports Leadership activities.
 Students often act as Sports Leaders at events organised by the PE Faculty including Primary School events (FLAMES Festivals, Primary School Sports Day) and ‘in-house’ events (Mini Olympics, Intra house competitions and Moreton School Sports Day).

 Sports day is organised for students in Years 7-10 and this is an outstanding success.
 Students participate in athletic and games activities throughout the day.
-The cooperation between PE staff is excellent.
+The co-operation between PE staff is excellent.
 Teachers work well on a daily basis to organise groups and the sharing of facilities, resources and equipment.
 There is also a collaborative approach to all aspects of the PE curriculum.

-Miss L. Hardwick – Head of Faculty
+Miss L. Hardwick